 The cost of revenue varied between the IPO Acquisitions for the six months ended June 30, 2021.
-UAV had \$1.7 million in direct cost with a 51% gross margin and PIN had \$1.1 million in direct cost with a 66% gross margin.
-Education Angels had a \$0.2m direct cost with a 53% margin while E-Square has historically included all cost in overhead and so did not report any direct cost.
+UAV had \$1.7 million in direct cost with a 51% gross margin compared to 69% for the same period in 2020.
+PIN had \$1.1 million in direct cost with a 65% gross margin compared to 68% for the same period in 2020.
+Education Angels had a \$0.2m direct cost with a 53% margin compared to 61% for the same period in 2020.
+E-Square has historically included all cost in overhead and so did not report any direct cost.

-UAV's and Education Angels' direct cost are largely faculty, teacher and course costs, and both have historically spent a minimal amount on marketing, whereas PIN's cost is made up of largely of digital marketing and venue costs.
+UAV's and Education Angels' direct cost are largely faculty, teacher and course costs, and both have historically spent a minimal amount on marketing.
+UAV's faculty, teacher and course costs are more fixed than variable, so reduced revenue resulted in a lower margin.
+PIN's cost is made up of largely of digital marketing and venue costs which are somewhat more correlated to revenue, resulting in lower fluctuation in margin.
 We expect cost of revenue to increase and gross margins to drop as revenues grow, as we apply our marketing and partner costs to grow these companies.